JoelHernandez343/micro-webpack-template/README.md

 # Micro template for webpack 5

-This template is for simple static web sites
+This template is for simple static web sites.

 Supports:

 - Webpack server with hot reload.